 Bob developed, and for many years instructed, a three credit-hour course in industrial robotics for Marshall University Community and Technical College.
 He has served as a member of curriculum advisory committees for the "Instrumentation & Control Engineering Technology" degree program at Shawnee State University, "Electronics and Biomedical Instrumentation Technology" degree programs at Mountwest Community & Technical College, and the "Mechanical Engineering" degree program at West Virginia Institute of Technology.
 He has also served as a Proctor for the International Maintenance Institute's certification examinations.

 He is coauthor of a three-volume set of texts titled Pipeline Electrical & Instrumentation Trainee Guides, Levels 1, 2 & 3.
 At this writing, these texts are being used by the National Center for Construction Education and Research.
-They prepare technicians for tests leading to nationally-portable E&I certifications required by the US DOT for certain critical work on interstate pipelines.
+They prepare technicians for tests leading to nationally-portable E&I certifications required by law for certain life-critical and environmentally sensitive work on interstate pipelines transporting hazardous materials.

 Bob Fischer's comprehensive education and work experience in the trenches provides him the ability to examine your problems from many different perspectives and work with people at all levels of your organization.
 Our "Experience" page summarizes his areas of expertise - acquired during a 40 year career that encompasses everything from carrying tools to managing engineering & maintenance departments.
 Just give us a no-obligation call to discuss how we might be able to put this experience to work for you.